Youth Services Assistant (part-time) – Bowling Green.

 WCDPL is seeking an outgoing individual to deliver high-quality library services to children (aged 0-17), families, and patrons of all ages.

 Are you ready to create a dynamic library atmosphere for our patrons?
 You are a natural host and helper, knowledgeable on all library operations:

-- You share your passion for books and reading by talking about (and offering meaningful recommendations of) the latest books, movies, and music.
-You are an avid reader that loves to re-read classics, read new titles, and then enthusiastically share these reading experiences with library patrons.
+- You share your passion for books and reading by recommending the latest books, movies, and music.
+You are an avid reader who loves to re-read classics, read new titles, and enthusiastically share these reading experiences with library patrons.